 - Essential oils for fresh scents.

-Trick: Reuse old glass bottles as spray containers.
+A great trick is to reuse your old glass bottles as spray containers.

 Step 7: Declutter & Simplify